tkpf/neura_challenge/README.md

 Further Python packages were included:
 - rospy, cv2, numpy, queue

-The packages did not need any explizit installation, but came with the installation of ROS Noetic or Ubuntu OS.
+The packages did not need any explicit installation, but came with the installation of ROS Noetic or Ubuntu OS.

 ## Final View
 When starting the launch file *edge_detection_with_bag_file.launch* the following should be observable: